rrott/rrott.com/source/blog/2017-04-10-new-rails-5-api-with-activeadmin-integration.html.markdown

 ---

 #Setting Up Rails 5 API Only App with ActiveAdmin(updated manual).
-*Old version for Rails 5.0 beta 3 can be also found [here](/blog/ror/rails-5-api-with-activeadmin-integration.html).
+*You can also find [my outdated post about using ActiveAdmin with Rails 5.0 beta 3](/blog/ror/rails-5-api-with-activeadmin-integration.html).

 As you may probably know **rails-api** gem is now shipped with rails 5 by default.
 It means we can create beautiful API services using rails without any doubt =)